Work on Council Land

 Both applications will then be advertised and considered concurrently by Council.
 In these circumstances, approval for the works outside the property boundary will only be granted where an approval for the work inside the boundary has been granted and vice versa.

 A separate letter of approval, including relevant conditions, is issued for all works on Council property applications approved by Council.

 During the course of many construction and maintenance activities it is necessary to operate various items of plant from the roadway.
 These include cranes, concrete pumps, cherry pickers, hoists etc. A permit must be obtained from Council to operate such plant from the road reserve.
-This permit can only be obtained in person at the Civic Centre and associated fees must be paid.
 The permit must be obtained at least 24 hours before the proposed work.
 Permits will not be issued on the proposed day of the work.
 Applicants will also be supplied with a set of conditions that must be complied with during the operation of the plant at the time of obtaining the permit.

 The permit is only valid for one day and one vehicle/item at a time.
 Separate permits must be obtained for separate days and/or item of plant.
 Council will not grant permission for temporary closure of a road to allow operation of such plant items unless there is a viable alternative route for traffic.
 Any alternative route must be approved by Council’s traffic engineer as part of a Traffic Management Plan for the work being undertaken.

 No waste container or skip may be supplied, stored, placed or otherwise permitted to stand on any public street, inclusive of the footpath, or in any public place without conforming to Mosman Council Guidelines.